-- require us to dedicate a significant portion of our cash flow from operating activities to make payments on our and our parent companies' debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - · limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large;
+- · require us to dedicate a significant portion of our cash flow from operating activities to make payments on our and our parent companies' debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large;

-- · place us at a disadvantage as compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because approximately 15% of our borrowings are, and will continue to be, at variable rates of interest; - · expose us to increased interest expense as we refinance existing lower interest rate instruments; - adversely affect our relationship with customers and suppliers; - · limit our and our parent companies' ability to borrow additional funds in the future, due to applicable financial and restrictive covenants in our debt; - make it more difficult for us to satisfy our obligations to the holders of our notes and to the lenders under our credit facilities as well as our parent companies' ability to satisfy their obligations to their noteholders; and - limit future increases in the value, or cause a decline in the value of Charter's equity, which could limit Charter's ability to raise additional capital by issuing equity.
+- $\cdot$ place us at a disadvantage as compared to our competitors that have proportionately less debt; - · make us vulnerable to interest rate increases, because approximately 20% of our borrowings are, and will continue to be, subject to variable rates of interest; - expose us to increased interest expense as we refinance existing lower interest rate instruments; - · adversely affect our relationship with customers and suppliers; - limit our and our parent companies' ability to borrow additional funds in the future, due to applicable financial and restrictive covenants in our debt; - make it more difficult for us to satisfy our obligations to the holders of our notes and to the lenders under our credit facilities as well as our parent companies' ability to satisfy their obligations to their noteholders; - limit future increases in the value, or cause a decline in the value of Charter's equity, which could limit Charter's ability to raise additional capital by issuing equity.

-A default by us or one of our parent companies under our and their debt obligations could result in the acceleration of those obligations, which in turn could trigger cross defaults under other agreements governing our and our parent companies' long-term indebtedness.
+A default by us or one of our subsidiaries under our and their debt obligations could result in the acceleration of those obligations, which in turn could trigger cross defaults under other agreements governing our and our subsidiaries' long-term indebtedness.
 In addition, the secured lenders under our credit facilities and the holders of the Charter Operating senior second-lien notes could foreclose on their collateral, which includes equity interest in our subsidiaries, and exercise other rights of secured creditors.
-Any default under those credit facilities or the indentures governing Charter's convertible notes or our and our parent companies' debt could adversely affect our growth, our financial condition, our results of operations, and our ability to make payments on our convertible notes, our credit facilities, and other debt of our subsidiaries, and could force us to seek the protection of the bankruptcy laws.
+Any default under those credit facilities or the indentures governing Charter's convertible notes or our and our parent companies' debt could adversely affect our growth, our financial condition, our results of operations, and our and our parent companies' other debt, and could force us to seek the protection of the bankruptcy laws.
 We and our parent companies may incur significant additional debt in the future.
-If current debt levels increase, the related risks that we now face will intensify.
+If current debt amounts increase, the related risks that we now face will intensify.